August 11, 2025

 Researchers, academics, and deep thinkers who need to map knowledge visually.

 Heptabase is your go-to if MyMind feels too shallow for deep, multi-layered projects that require real analysis.
+For more research-focused options, see our guide to Heptabase alternatives.

 5. Mem AI